Jean-Tinland/vscode-theme-night-shift/README.md

 `ext install jean.desaturated`

-Or install this theme from the extension panel : search for "_desaturated theme_".
+Or install this theme from the extension panel : search for "_Night Shift Theme_".

 You can find this theme in the Visual Studio Code Marketplace.